MaksymPylypenko/Dota-2-script/README.md

 > This is similar to a quick attack / move, but for a directional move.
 It will force the hero to move in a straigt line without looking for the shortest path.

 * Make sure your config object includes your ingame directional move hotkey.
 For example: `config.directional_move := "h"`
-* This should ideally be mapped to a rarely used key, so it doesn't interfer with the chat.
+* This should ideally be mapped to a rarely used key, so it doesn't interfere with the chat.
 * One of my mouse hotkeys is mapped to `home`, but you can replace it with XButton1 / XButton2 / LWin etc

 #### Usage